Fitzroy Island snorkelling guide

 View all popular tours

-Here’s why thousands of customers loveCairns Discovery Tours.
+Here’s why thousands of customers trustCairns Discovery Tours.

 🗓️ Flexible Cancellations

 Enjoy peace of mind with our flexible booking policy.
-Most Cairns Discovery Tours can be cancelled up to 24 hours before departure with a full refund.
-We make exploring Cairns stress-free, so you can book with confidence.
+Most Cairns Tours can be cancelled up to 24 hours before departure with a full refund.
+(Helicopter tours are 48 hours) We make exploring Cairns stress free, so you can book with confidence.

 💳 Book Now, Pay Later

-Secure your place on our popular Cairns day tours with Klarna’s Book Now, Pay Later option.
-Lock in your adventure today and pay in easy installments — perfect for planning your Cairns holiday without upfront costs.
+Reserve your place on our popular Cairns day tours with Klarna’s Book Now, Pay Later option, or just give us a call or send us an email to secure your booking.
+We will be in touch to arrange payment 7 days before your departure.
+Perfect for planning your Cairns holiday without upfront costs.

 🌴 Local Since 1995

-For over 28 years, Cairns Discovery Tours has been proudly locally owned and operated.
-Established in 1995, we’ve shared the tropical beauty of Cairns with thousands of travellers, offering authentic, community-connected tour experiences.
+For over 30 years, Cairns Discovery Tours has been proudly locally owned and operated.
+Established in 1995, we’ve shared the tropical beauty of Far North Queensland travellers from around the world.
+Based in Cairns, we offer authentic tour experiences backed by genuine local knowledge and long standing connections to the region.

 👩🏫 Expert Local Guides